janpfeifer/must/README.md

 ## FAQ

 1. What if I don't want to `panic` but do something else ? <br> See example of reassigning `M` to however you want errors to be handled.
-2. What if I don't like `M` as the name for these functions, and want something else ? <br> If it's something generic, just create an issue, I'll quickly create a subpackage with your favourite naming convention.
+2. What if I don't like `M` as the name for these functions, and want something else ? <br> If it's something generic useful to others, please just create an issue.
+I'll quickly create a subpackage with your favourite naming convention.